Harshita-Naik16/E-commerce-nextJs-website/README.md

 ## Demo link

-Access this live site at: [moviez app](https://moviez-coral.vercel.app/)
+Access this live site at: [Life Etc.](https://e-commerce-next-js-website.vercel.app/)

 ## About the app